CompVis/stable-diffusion/docs/features/TEXTUAL_INVERSION.md

 dream> "waterfall and rainbow in the style of *" --init_img=./init-images/crude_drawing.png --strength=0.5 -s100 -n4
 ```

-It's also possible to train multiple token (modify the placeholder string in `configs/stable-diffusion/v1-finetune.yaml`) and combine LDM checkpoints using:
+For .pt files it's also possible to train multiple tokens (modify the placeholder string in `configs/stable-diffusion/v1-finetune.yaml`) and combine LDM checkpoints using:

 ```
 (ldm) ~/stable-diffusion$ python3 ./scripts/merge_embeddings.py \